pyeu/final-app/READEME.md

 1. My app includes a partial text search allowing the user to search by last name.
 2. There will also be a drop down menu so users can search for inmate death by county.

-Users can sort by days in custody or date of death.
+Users can sort by days in custody (highest or lowest) or date of death.

 # Views and Routes